HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 A user's physical location impacts performance perception as their locally available telecom infrastructure, network bandwidth capacity, and the cost of data create unique loading conditions.

-{# TODO(authors): China isn't included in this chart because it has a smaller number of websites.
-Is it worth discussing Korea instead so readers can see how it compares? #}
-Users located in the United States recorded the largest absolute number of websites with _Good_ Core Web Vitals experiences, but relatively, these accounted for only 31.88% of all websites.
-At 56.63%, China recorded the highest percentage of 'Good' Core Web Vital experiences.
-The portion of websites each country represents in the Chrome User Experience Report data set is worth noting as 1,622,765 total websites generated from users in the United States dwarfs the 21,270 websites requested from users in China.
+Users located in the United States recorded the largest absolute number of websites with _Good_ Core Web Vitals experiences despite only 32% of sites earning the passing grade.
+Republic of Korea recorded the highest percentage of _Good_ Core Web Vital experiences at 52%.
+The relative portion of total websites requested by each country is worth noting.
+Users in United States generated 8X the total origin requests as generated by Republic of Korea users.

 {{ figure_markup(
   image="seo-aggregate-cwv-performance-by-country.png",